 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct two months out; the LRNCE following clears the calendar fast across five rooms.
 Skip if maximalist textile design feels busy; the LRNCE language is the entire point.